06 | The Neurology Appointment and the First Clear Clue

 MORE UNCERTAINTLY

+After the disappointment we quickly got back to our positive approach and focused on the things we could control.
 We didn’t really think about what it would mean if the glycine receptor antibody test came back negative.
-We had looked into SPS and it didn’t make for comforting reading — a rare, incurable autoimmune disease affecting only 1–2 people in a million.
-SPS plus PERM sounded even worse and was incredibly rare (around 1 in 10–20 million).
-At times we even wondered whether FND could actually be the correct diagnosis after all, even though none of the symptoms or behaviours we saw in other sufferers seemed to align with what I was experiencing.
+We had looked into SPS and it didn’t make for comforting reading.
+At times we even wondered whether FND could actually be the correct diagnosis, even though none of the symptoms aligned with what I was experiencing.

 What I Would Say to Someone Now